openedx/docs.openedx.org/source/educators/migration_wip/19_rerun_course/course_rerun.rst

  Options for creating a course re-run differ for courses on edx.org and Edge.

- * For courses on edx.org, the course team uses :ref:`Publisher <Pub Creating and Announcing a Course>` to re-run courses.
-For more information about how to create a course run, see :ref:`Pub Creating a Course Run<pub creating a course run>`.
+ * For courses on edx.org, the course team uses Publisher to re-run courses.
+For more information about how to create a course run, see `pub creating a course run`_.

  * For courses on Edge, the course team can :ref:`use the course Import and Export options <Export and Import the Previous Course>` to re-run a course,